sqlthinker/scripts/gcp/powershell/sql-ag-alias-ip/README.md

      3. Creates a Windows AD domain with one domain controller
   * [create-sql-instance-availability-group-cleanup.ps1](create-sql-instance-availability-group-cleanup.ps1) - (Optional) Delete the SQL Server instances, the domain controller and the custom network. *WARNING: Use with caution.
 Used in cases where you are just testing the scripts*.
   * [create-sql-instance-availability-group.Tests.ps1](create-sql-instance-availability-group.Tests.ps1) - (Optional) Use Pester to unit test the scripts.
+  * [validate-availability-group.ps1](validate-availability-group.ps1) - (Optional) Validate that the Availability Group is working.